Saladin-99/EmployeeMonitorWebapp/employee-client-backend/README.md

 ## EmployeeController.py
-This is the controller for employee and has all the endpoints(This is where the mistake/ incompleteness is)
+This is the controller for employee and it handles the the endpoints